GeorgeBrown128/electricdragon.net/content/post/ssl-hugo-lighttpd.md

 is light on my limited VPS resource.

 Finally you'll need to install letsencrypt.
 This is a free automated SSL certificate tool.
-It seems the mecahnism is to place some files on your website, ask the authentication server to check their presence, and then if it finds the right files, you're rewarded a letsencrypt certificate.
+It seems the mechanism is to place some files on your website, ask the authentication server to check their presence, and then if it finds the right files, you're rewarded a letsencrypt certificate.
 As far as I can tell, the letsencrypt certs are just as trusted as anybody else's.
 Let's